MZAWeb/wp-log-in-browser/README.md

 For Chrome you need to install [ChromePHP](http://www.chromephp.com/).
 For Firefox you need to install [FireBug](http://getfirebug.com/) and [FirePHP](http://www.firephp.org/).

-I'm working in a nice admin screen to config auto-logging of some common things (like wp_query in pre_get_posts and wp), and some other goodies.
+I'm working on a nice admin screen to config auto-logging of some common things (like wp_query in pre_get_posts and wp), and some other goodies.

 To log things manually, you can use: